CD3/preview-py/README.md

 # Dedicated Commands

 The `preview` install includes some commands dedicated to specific tools.
 For example, `preview-gnuplot` can be used to preview gnuplot scripts.
-These didicated commands are written for source files that are combersom or flakey to preview with the make/just handlers.
+These dedicated commands are written for source files that are combersom or flaky to preview with the make/just handlers.